 - Participation limited to 10 people so we can keep the group size small and fun.

 - Included: Airport pickup and drop off, lodging in Kathmandu for three nights (two nights prior and one night after, double occupancy in a nice hotel), welcome dinner, transport to/from trail head, park permits, lodging and meals on the trail, access to group sat phone and med kit, entrance to cultural places along trail (temple donations etc).

 - Not included: Booze, soda, snacks, desert, trail snacks including during six days on the trail when we don’t stop for a hot lunch (approx $5 per day).

-- 5% Discount provided for participants of Boldly Went, Rainshadow Running, Trail Running Nepal, Himalayan Adventure Labs, as well as healthcare professionals and first responders.
+- 5% Discount provided for participants of our friends at: Boldly Went, Rainshadow Running, Trail Running Nepal, Team Run Run, Team 7 Hills, as well as healthcare professionals and Wilderness First Responders+.

 - An additional 5% discount is provided for participants who fund raise for Wide Open Vistas.